 Archive - News Article

-To read more of this story, pick up the Tuesday edition of Catawba County's community newspaper, The Observer News Enterprise, at newsstands throughout the county.
+To read more of this story, pick up the Wednesday edition of Catawba County's community newspaper, The Observer News Enterprise, at newsstands throughout the county.

 Conover Fire Department responded to a house fire on Sunset Drive just after 11 a.m. on Tuesday.
 The fire started on the front porch of the residence, according to Chief Mark Hinson, and resulted in no injuries.